kolik95/pexeso/README.md

 # Pexeso

-A simple card matching game made in Python as a university programming course project.
+A simple card matching game made in Python for a university programming course.